V8tr/KeyboardAvoidanceSwiftUI/README.md

 # KeyboardAvoidanceSwiftUI

-A sample project showing how to move SwiftUI view up when keyboard appears.
+A sample project showing how to move SwiftUI view up when keyboard covers a text field.

 <p align="center">
   <img src="https://github.com/V8tr/KeyboardAvoidanceSwiftUI/blob/master/demo.gif" alt="How to manage the iOS system keyboard when it covers a SwiftUI text field"/>